cameras/camerasIR/README.md

 ## Princenton Instruments
--OMAV linear array or discrete photodiodes (PDA), for 1000-2000nm spectroscopy -PIoNIR InGaAs 2D camera for 400-1700nm, needs cooling by TEC or water
+*OMAV linear array or discrete photodiodes (PDA), for 1000-2000nm spectroscopy *PIoNIR InGaAs 2D camera for 400-1700nm, needs cooling by TEC or water